Alcohol and erections don’t mix.

 What’s more, studies have shown that after a certain point, the damage to erectile function caused by chronic alcohol abuse can be irreversible.

-But do not despair.
-If you want to keep your erectile machinery in tip-top condition, the answer is simple.
+But don’t despair.
+If you want to keep your Bratwurst in tip-top condition, the answer is simple.

-Excessive alcohol consumption can cause both short-term and long-term erectile dysfunction.
+Drinking too much alcohol can cause both short-term and long-term erectile dysfunction.
 Avoid binge drinking, take part in healthy activities that don’t involve alcohol, and be kind to your body.
 Your penis will thank you for it.